 It is critical to build a sufficient body of evidence to support favorable coding and coverage decisions and to secure appropriate levels of payment from third-party payers.
-Upon FDA approval of MelaFind®, we will consider submitting an application for a new CPT code to the American Medical Association ("AMA") CPT Editorial Panel pursuant to the establishment of significant clinical evidence to support favorable coding and coverage decisions.
+Following initial commercialization of MelaFind®, we will consider submitting an application for a new CPT code to the American Medical Association ("AMA") CPT Editorial Panel pursuant to the establishment of significant clinical evidence to support favorable coding and coverage decisions.
 If the CPT Editorial Panel concurs that a new CPT code is needed and appropriate, and we are able to demonstrate that MelaFind® is reasonable and necessary for the Medicare population, we would expect that the new code would be referred to the AMA's Relative Value Scale Update Committee ("RUC") to determine the appropriate level of Medicare Part B reimbursement for the procedure, relative to other physician services.
-This analysis would include a survey of physicians utilizing MelaFind® in the commercial setting.
+This analysis would include a survey of physicians utilizing MelaFind® in the practice setting.
 In setting Medicare reimbursement rates, CMS is generally guided, though not bound, by the recommendation of the RUC.
-Medicare coverage and payment policies significantly influence the practices and policies of private payers, managed care organizations, and state Medicaid agencies.
-We expect to commence efforts to obtain positive coverage decisions from private payers, managed care organizations, and coverage decisions and secure appropriate payment levels.
-We believe it is likely that initially the private payers, managed care organizations, and state Medicare administrative contractors pursuant to the establishment of significant clinical evidence to support favorable coding and coverage decisions and secure appropriate payment levels.
+Medicare coverage and payment policies significantly influence the practices and policies of private payers, managed care organizations, and state Medicare administrative contractors pursuant to the establishment of significant clinical evidence to support favorable coding and coverage decisions and secure appropriate payment levels at a future date.
 We believe it is likely that initially the private payers, managed care organizations, and state Medicare administrative contractors will desire to establish pilot programs of MelaFind® to determine the impact of the product in their systems.

 One of the keys to securing reimbursement is the desire of physicians to use a new technology in order to enhance their diagnostic acumen and improve the standard of care.
 Likewise, we believe that once patients become aware of the availability of MelaFind®, they may request that their physicians utilize MelaFind®.
-We believe that MelaFind® will represent an improvement in the standard of care for the early detection of melanoma.
-As such, we anticipate that its adoption by physicians and reimbursement by payers will be facilitated by medical and scientific evidence published in peer-reviewed journals and presentations at scientific and medical meetings including the American Academy of Dermatology annual and regional meetings.
+We believe that MelaFind® will represent an improvement in the standard of care for the detection of melanoma.
+As such, we anticipate that its adoption by physicians and reimbursement by payers will be facilitated by medical and scientific evidence published in peer-reviewed journals and presentations at scientific and medical meetings including the American Academy of Dermatology's annual and regional meetings.
 We plan to execute a publication strategy and to provide information for continuing medical education efforts in order to communicate the potential of MelaFind® to improve patient care.
-We also plan to sponsor clinical trials following FDA PMA approval in order to evaluate MelaFind® in additional settings.
+In addition to the PAS, we also plan to sponsor clinical trials in order to evaluate MelaFind® in the clinical setting.
 We anticipate that the results of these studies will also be published in peer-reviewed journals and presented at scientific and medical meetings and that these studies will help to demonstrate the potential of MelaFind® to improve patient care.